maxant/angular_serviceexploration/README.md

 - fix TS debugging in in dev mode - works find in prod but not in dev... => problem seems to be that webpack is evaling the app code. there is some source mapping in there, but it doesnt seem to work properly.
 - read rest of DI chapter
 - play with different service types
--
+- fix styling of menu to be a proper span on the left -